usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.19.2 Height and Clearances

 Lavatories shall be mounted with the rim or counter surface no higher than 34 in (865 mm) above the finish floor.
 Provide a clearance of at least 29 in (735 mm) above the finish floor to the bottom of the apron.
-Knee and toe clearance shall comply with <a href="91standards_figures/fig31.htm" title="Fig. 31">Fig. 31</a>.
+Knee and toe clearance shall comply with [Fig. 31](#figure31).

+{% figure Figure 31 %}
+{% asset design-standards/fig_31_lavatory_clearances.gif alt="figure 31" %}
+{% figcaption %}
+<strong>Lavatory Clearances.</strong> The minimum knee clearance must be free of equipment or obstructions for a minimum of 8 inches (205 mm) extending from the front edge of the lavatory back toward the wall.
+This knee clearance must be 29 inches (735 mm) high at the front of the lavatory and no less than 27 inches (685 mm) high at a point 8 inches (205 mm) back.
+In addition, a minimum 9 inches (230 mm) high toe clearance must be provided extending back toward the wall to a distance no more than 6 inches (150 mm) from the back wall.
+The toe clearance space must be free of equipment or obstructions.

+The maximum height of the lavatory is 34 inches (865 mm).
+The bottom edge of a wall-mounted mirror must be mounted no more than 40 inches (1015 mm) above the floor.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.19.3 Clear Floor Space

 A clear floor space 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a lavatory to allow forward approach.
-Such clear floor space shall adjoin or overlap an accessible route and shall extend a maximum of 19 in (485 mm) underneath the lavatory (see <a href="91standards_figures/fig32.htm" title="Fig. 32">Fig. 32</a>).
+Such clear floor space shall adjoin or overlap an accessible route and shall extend a maximum of 19 in (485 mm) underneath the lavatory (see [Fig. 32](#figure32)).

+{% figure Figure 32 %}
+{% asset design-standards/fig_32_clear_floor_space.gif alt="figure 32" %}
+{% figcaption %}
+<strong>Clear Floor Space at Lavatories.</strong> The minimum depth of the lavatory is 17 inches (430 mm).
+A clear floor space at least 30 inches (760 mm) wide and 48 inches (1220 mm) long is required for a forward approach in front of the accessible lavatory.
+The clear floor space shall extend up to 19 inches (485 mm) maximum into the kneespace below the lavatory.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.19.4 Exposed Pipes and Surfaces